Find out what you need to do to remain safe while treating patients with Covid-19, and your rights and responsibilities.

 Regarding uniforms, ensure the correct level of PPE is worn for each patient contact, and disposed of in line with your local infection control policies and the guidance above.
 This, along with good hand hygiene, should reduce contamination of uniforms or cars.

-For more advice, please refer to Environment Agency guidance on PPE waste from home healthcare workers treating patients with COVID-19.
+For more advice, please refer to GOV.UK website document: Coronavirus (Covid 19): Disposing of waste when treating patients with COVID-19.

 You must also follow the current Public Health England (PHE) household guidance for advice on households with possible or confirmed infection.

 Where does the CSP stand on the continued use of face coverings?